joshuastephenson/tom_python_structured_data_classes/README.md

-# Structured Data Type in Python
+# Structured Data Classes in Python

 ## Why use any of these?